Coder-ACJHP/Spring-boot-rest-mongodb/README.md

-# Spring-boot-rest-mongodb
+# Spring-boot-rest-security-embededMongodb
-Simple springboot restful api with embedded mongodb
+Simple springboot restful api with embedded mongodb and secured.Tested in Consuming class with secure request (basic auth)